Fleksas/GettingData_Analysis/README.md

 ## Courwork results

-The goal of the coursework was to prepare tidy data that can be used for later analysis.
+The goal of the coursework was to prepare a tidy data that can be used for later analysis.
 The results include:

 * A tidy data set derived from the original data source performing transformations
 * A link to a Github repository with the script for performing the analysis